 Bethel has developed a comprehensive, developmental advising and residence life program for you, designed to provide a supportive and challenging experience in and out of the classroom.
 Upon admission, you are assigned to a Liberal Education Adviser (LEA), who helps you select courses appropriate to your individual goals, skills and interests.
 The LEAs are also concerned about your personal, social and spiritual lives and meet regularly with you to discuss issues that are important to you.
 If you are relatively sure about your major, you’ll also be assigned to an adviser in your major field.
 In these cases, the LEA and the Major Exploration Advisor (MEA) work cooperatively to provide you with the best possible advising.

-All first-time full-time freshmen starting college in the fall semester are assigned to an advising group, which also forms a section of the course IDS 102: College Issues Colloquy (CIC), required of all first-time freshmen.
-CIC is offered in the fall of each academic year and is taught by the LEAs.
+All first-time full-time freshmen starting college in the fall semester are assigned to an advising group, which also forms a section of the course IDS 102: First-year Seminar, required of all first-time freshmen.
+First-year Seminar is offered in the fall of each academic year and is taught by the LEAs.

 As a freshman, you’ll work with your Liberal Education Adviser for the first semester and often for the entire first year.
 When you’re ready to declare a major, an adviser in the major department will be selected.
 Students who are not ready to declare a major may remain with their LEA until they are prepared to make a decision that is right for them.